-Managing a debt collection campaign might seem like a headache.
-You have to contact people who don’t want to be contacted.
-Debtors’ contact information is often not up-to-date and there are also common breakdowns in communication between collectors and debtors.
+Managing a debt can be a headache.
+You have to call people who don’t want to be called, contact information is often not up-to-date, and there can be frequent breakdowns in communication between collectors and debtors.

-Debt collection campaigns differ, based on the industry or sector that campaigns are collecting in.
-However, there are a few essential debt collection KPIs that are useful in any collections project.
+Debt collection campaigns can differ based on the industry or sector – but there are a few essential debt collection KPIs that are useful in any collections project.

 A consistently high DSO can lead to long-term cash flow problems.
 Although debt will be paid, the question is, when?
-It is in the interest of all debt collection campaigns to collect outstanding credits as soon as possible.
+It’s naturally in the interest of all collection campaigns to collect outstanding debt as soon as possible.

-To determine how many days it takes, on average, for a company’s accounts receivable to be realized as cash, the following formula is used:
+To determine how many days it takes, on average, for a company’s accounts receivable to be realized as cash, the below formula is used:

-For collections organizations, the higher this number, the better.
-A high score indicates a high success rate of locating debtors.
+A high score demonstrates a high success rate of locating debtors.
 The metric is defined as the percentage of calls made where the agent was able to connect to the intended person.
-This percent is then divided by the total number of attempted calls.
+This percentage is then divided by the total number of attempted calls.

-Collector Effective Index (CEI) compares what was collected out of what was available to collect in a given period of time.
-The closer that this debt collection KPI is to 100%, the higher your debt collection campaigns’ efficiency.
+Collector Effective Index (CEI) compares actual vs. available collections in a given period of time.
+The closer this debt collection KPI is to 100%, the higher the efficiency of your debt collection campaigns.

-CEI might sound very similar to DSO, but actually, they are very different metrics.
-CEI differs from DSO, as it focuses on the overall quality of your collections processes.
-This metric is usually used to represent collections’ performance over a longer period of time.
+CEI might sound very similar to DSO but, in reality, they’re very different metrics.
+CEI focuses on the overall quality of your collections processes.
+This metric is usually used to represent collection performance over a longer period of time.

 To determine a company’s ability to turn invoices into cash, the following formula is used: